FilopoulosD/Booking-App/README.md

   Select your OS and install the library.

 The other libraries are included with every standar installation of Python.
-4)Run the app.py in any Python Interpreter and use our app :)
+4)Run the app.py in any Python Interpreter and use the app :)